ashumeow/filtered_websocket/README.md

     foo
     bar

-In filtered_websocket.server each server event has a corresponding filter chain, like the one shown above:
+In filtered_websocket.server each server event has a corresponding base filter class, like the class 'A' shown above:

     WebSocketDataFilter # Will run against any data received event WebSocketMessageFilter # Will run against any valid message frames